 Assigned by the Board of Education, Karolinska Institutet, (KI) to ensure high competence of health care professionals meeting the demands of todays as well as preparing for the challenges of tomorrow.
 My vision is excellence in all educational programmes through reforms to foster team learning and inter-professional education, facilitating all three levels of learning: informative, formative and transformative.
 As part of this I initiated a Nordic process starting with the conference "Educating Health Professionals for a New Century" at Nobel Forum 2012.
 Co-organized 2014 the follow-up work-shop "Educating health professionals for tomorrow's global healthcare systems - the role of universities" in collaboration with Lund University, The Royal Swedish Academy of Sciences, the InterAcacademy Medical Panel (IAMP) and KI.
 Active in the work KI:s internationalization action plan 2014-2017 https://internwebben.ki.se/sv/handlingsplan-internationalisering-2014-2017-utbildning-pa-grundniva-och-avancerad-niva.
 The integration of a global perspective into all courses is a means to that end and hence I worked to realise this.
 Established strategic collaboration between KI and Schools of Public Health in Europe, China and US.

-As acting head for the L-section at LIME I have the overarching responsibility for centre activities, economy and human resources according to the present delegation rules at LIME.
+As acting head for the Learning division at LIME I have the overarching responsibility for centre activities, economy and human resources according to the present delegation rules at LIME.
 I have developed master programmes, courses and been lecturer in first and second cycle education within public health.
 Aspects that I focused on include prevention, behavioral change and leadership.
 Faculty training has been conducted with programme directors, deans, hospital directors in different contexts.
 A Global Health example is the "Leading change in higher education" programme at Makerere university, held four times.
 In total 200 faculty members trained.

-Principal investigator for the trial "Motivation 2 Quit" M2Q with the aim to evaluate the effectiveness and cost-effectiveness of TCP compared to current practice for tobacco cessation targeting socioeconomically disadvantaged groups.
+Principal investigator for the trial "Motivation 2 Quit" M2Q with the aim to evaluate the effectiveness and cost-effectiveness of Tobacco Cessation on Prescription,TCP compared to current practice for tobacco cessation targeting socioeconomically disadvantaged groups.
 Funding is provided by Stockholm County Council, The Public Health Agency of Sweden and Scandia.